ccc1685/covid-19/README.md

   - e.g. `python scripts/make-tables.py --model-names nonlinearmodel fulllinearmodel`
   - As above, help is available with the `--help` flag.
   - `.csv` files of the resulting dataframes will be created in the `--fit-path` directory in the `tables` subdirectory.

+Reproducbility of a particular version of the manuscript will require using a particular tag, e.g. "medrXiv-v1" (see tags and releases here).
+Using the most recent version of any other branch (including master) may lead to different results as our research is on-going.

 This code is open source under the MIT License.
 Correspondence on modeling should be directed to carsonc at nih dot gov or vattikutis at mail dot nih dot gov.